LucaCappelletti94/dict_hash/README.rst

 |code_climate_maintainability| |pip| |downloads|

 Simple python tool to hash dictionaries using both default hash and sha256.
+The library comes with full support for hashing pandas dataframes and numpy arrays.

 How do I install this package?
 ----------------------------------------------